Yfatou/liri-node-app/README.md

 # liri-node-app

-##Description
+## Description
 This Langage Interpretation and Recognition Interface is a command line application buid with Node.
 It access API's using the user input and display the result in the terminal.

-##Technologies and API used
+## Technologies and API used
-####Technologies
+#### Technologies
 * Javascript
 * Node js

-#API(s)
+# API(s)
 * OMDB
 * Bands In Town
 * Spotify
-To access the API, the user input is added to the API's query and the data in a form of JSON objects are retrieved using axios.
+To access the API, the user input is added to the API's query, and the data in a form of JSON objects are retrieved using axios.
 The access to the Spotify API is different than the classic ones because the query is a "search" with parameters like the type of the data needed (track, artist...)
-Once the data is retrieved, the selected informations are displayed.
+Once the data is retrieved, the selected informations are displayed in the terminal.
+These datas are also logged in the log.txt file

-##How to use Liri
+## How to use Liri
 Since it is a command line app, liri can't be deployed but you can still use it.
 To do so, the following steps will be necessary:
  1. Follow the link to the gitHup repository, copy and clone it on your computer
  2. Create your own ".env" file where you will put your Sptify API key like this: